Brian S. Hurley

-Brian Sean Hurley (born 1963) is a United States Navy rear admiral who has served as the Director, Joint Service Provider of the Defense Information Systems Agency since June 5, 2019.
+Brian Sean Hurley (born 1963) is a retired United States Navy rear admiral who last served as the Director, Joint Service Provider of the Defense Information Systems Agency from 2019 to 2022.
 Previously, he served as the Reserve Deputy Commander for Maritime Operations of the United States Fleet Forces Command.
 Raised in Galveston, Texas, Hurley earned a bachelor's degree from Texas A&M University in 1987.
 He transitioned to the Navy Reserve in 2000.